Dimillian/SwiftUIFlux/README.md

 At some point, you'll need to make changes to your state, for that you need to create and dispatch `Action`

-`AsyncAction` is available as part of this library, and is the right place to do network query, if'll be executed by an internal `middleware` when you dispatch it.
+`AsyncAction` is available as part of this library, and is the right place to do network query, it'll be executed by an internal `middleware` when you dispatch it.

 You can then chain any action when you get a result or an error.